Frequently Asked Questions About Daymark Living

 - Semi-independently able to perform activities of daily living

 - Demonstrate a desire to participate in activities and maintain employment on or off campus

 How do I know if Daymark is a fit for my family member?

-Daymark Living was created around the idea of inclusivity, and offering the ideal community in which to develop, gain independence and thrive in life after high school.
+Daymark Living was created around the idea of offering the ideal community in which to develop, gain independence and thrive in life after high school.
 We realize every resident has different needs and abilities, and we welcome adults with intellectual and development disabilities across a wide spectrum.
 If you are uncertain about your child’s suitability for Daymark Living, please call 972-646-2162 or fill out our contact form to schedule a call.
 See example resident profiles.